Either way, it doesn’t belong on a hot dog. Ever.

 - It depends on whether putting ketchup on a hotdog is a reasonable accommodation required to allow someone with a condiment-related disability — yes, I’m reaching here — to perform the essential functions of the job.
 In that case, a firing could violate the Americans with Disabilities Act.

 - It depends on whether the employee has a sincerely-held belief regarding ketchup on a hot dog.
 If allowing the employee to apply ketchup to a hot dog doesn’t create undue hardship for the employer, then the company may run into religious discrimination issues under Title VII.

 - It depends on whether an employee uses ketchup to fend of a workplace sexual harasser’s advances with a hot dog.
 That employee — really reaching here — could have a Title VII retaliation claim.

 - It depends on whether the employee first blew the whistle on reasonably-held public safety concerns about other condiments.
 In some states, like New Jersey, that could lead to a whistleblower claim.
 Or maybe a First Amendment claim in the public sector.
-(And speaking of New Jersey, now that the Diane B. Allen Equal Pay Act has taken effect, paying a member of a protected class less for performing substantially-similar work to a co-worker, solely because that person puts ketchup on a hot dog would not be a good defense to an Allen Act equal pay claim.)

 - It depends on whether the employee is returning from military service.
 Even if that employee raves about the hot dogs with ketchup in Afghanistan, that employee may have an absolute right under USERRA to return to work.